 Explore more calculators

 Compound interest is the process of earning interest not only on your initial investment, but also on the interest that accumulates over time.
-In simple terms, your money starts to grow faster because you earn "interest on interest".
+In simple terms, your money grows faster because you earn interest on interest.

 The formula used in this calculator is: